brightbytes/sql-cms/README.md

     # Only set this if you deploy somewhere
     PRODUCTION_HOST='your-app-name.herokuapp.com'

+    # Only set this if you want to store a large quantity of seed data as a binary image (in a separate repository, of course)
+    SEED_DATA_DUMP_REPO='/path/to/seed/data/dump/repo'

     # You must supply these.
 (Most folks already have these set up globally in their env.)
     AWS_ACCESS_KEY_ID=<your access ID here>
     AWS_SECRET_ACCESS_KEY=<your secret access key here>